KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

     - can't be lower than 16

 - **tRFC**
-    - start point: add +15-30ns to the minimum boot value and round up to 16
+    - start point: add +15-30ns to the minimum boot value and round up to a multiple of 16

     - see [tRFC list by Reous](https://cdn.discordapp.com/attachments/903249065226149959/1101086029097734174/tRFC_v26.png)